 8. Garland Pose (Malasana)

-Benefits: Stretches your hips and relax the lower back, glutes and hamstrings, tones the abdominal muscles and improves the function of the colon, Stretches your ankles, lower hamstrings, back and neck.
+Benefits: Stretches your hips and relaxes the lower back, glutes, and hamstrings, tones the abdominal muscles and improves the function of the colon, Stretches your ankles, lower hamstrings, back and neck.

-Keep a distance between both the feet and take long deep breaths.
+Keep a distance between both feet and take long, deep breaths.
 Then slowly while exhaling, bend the knees and sit down.
-Keep in mind that do not sit completely on the ground, but sit with the support of the feet.
-Bring both the hands between the feet and bring them in the position of Namaskar and keep them in front of the Anahata Chakra.
-Keep the elbows of both the hands inwards from the knees of the feet and cover both the thighs together away.
-Keep the spine straight but bend the body forward and bring it to the middle of both the thighs.
+Keep in mind that do not sit completely on the ground, but sit with the support of your feet.
+Bring both hands between the feet and bring them in the position of Namaskar and keep them in front of the Anahata Chakra.
+Keep the elbows of both hands inwards from the knees of the feet and cover both thighs together away.
+Keep the spine straight but bend the body forward and bring it to the middle of both thighs.
 Take long deep breaths as you inhale, feel the breath going through the throat, chest, up to the stomach.
 Then slowly exhale the breath.

 9. Boat Pose (Navasana)